Home » Dessert Recipes » Cream Horns

 How long do unfilled cream horns keep?

-Unfilled pastries can be kept for 3 days in an airtight container.
-To keep for longer, freeze, for up to a month in an air tight container.
+Store unfilled pastries for 3 days in an airtight container.
+To keep for longer, freeze, for up to a month in an air-tight container.

 Can these be filled ahead of time?

 If using my buttercream recipe, these pastries can be filled several hours ahead.
 Keep refrigerated.
-However, if you use whipped cream or pastry cream, filled not more than 30 minutes before serving.
+However, if you use whipped cream or pastry cream, fill not more than 30 minutes before serving.

 Can I make this recipe without the molds?